What travellers find interesting about Spanish food and wine

 Wine making in Spain

 Spanish wineries are known as "bodegas" and the winemakers, "bodegueros".
 The Spanish winemakers make their products from a large variety of grapes.
 It's not unusual to find the typical Cabernet Sauvignon, Pinot Noir and so forth, but the majority of the wines are produced from native grapes, many completely unknown outside the Iberian peninsula.
+The methods used by the "bodegueros" are of course based on the same "technology" used in other wine producing areas, but the differences in technique, storage and aging methods, etc., produce some interesting and often pleasantly distinct wines.

 Spanish Cuisine

 Spain is a country that truly enjoys it's food.
 There's really no such thing as "typical" Spanish cooking.
 Food in Spain is as varied as its climate, cultures and geography.
 Most regional dishes are based on quality local ingredients and a relatively simple preparation.
 Little by little I'll be adding local recipes to this section for you to try.
+The best known "tourist dish" is probably paella, a rice dish which comes from the Mediterranean area around Valencia.
+If you want genuine paella, you'll find it in Valencia, or (sometimes) in a specialty restaurant in Madrid or Barcelona.
+The typical tourist paella bears little (or no) resemblance to the real thing.

 In the big cities like Madrid and Barcelona, you'll find every type of regional cuisine and some great restaurants.
 Despite it's distance from the sea, Madrid (for example) has some of the best fish restaurants in all of Europe.